 We are further consolidating our rewriting for message forwarding.
 Not all forwarded messages are rewritten using SRS today.
 Messages forwarded with SMTP or mailbox forwarding have their P1 Mail From address replaced with the forwarding mailbox address.
 This will change to using SRS rewriting instead.

 This is a behavior change that may result in some disruptions.
 For one, SRS does not rewrite messages destined for on-premises while the current rewriting process does.
 This could cause forwarded messages sent to or via on-premises to be rejected by the final recipient or a filtering device along the way.
 The setting in #1 has been provided to fix this gap and allow messages to still be rewritten after this change in behavior.
-This change is planned to begin rolling out starting October 1st.
+Update: we will share more information when we start rolling out the change.
 Our recommendation is that customers routing messages to the Internet via their on-premises servers should proactively enable the new setting on their connectors.
 You can find out more about SRS here.

 The rollout of the new relay pool (announced in the Message Center post MC266466) will result in some messages no longer being rewritten.
 The aim of SRS is to allow a message to pass SPF checks when it is forwarded or relayed to another destination.
 However, if the message did not pass SPF when it was received by Exchange Online, that result should be preserved.
 The relay pool rollout will ensure this.
 The change will also affect spoofed domains (messages sent using non-accepted domains) from on-premises which will be sent via the relay pool to break SPF.
 For the timeline, please refer to MC266466 and here.